Engineering-Research-and-Development/true-connector/doc/TEST_API.md

 ```

 If any of the mandatory headers is not present or that message cannot be recreated from headers, response will be returned and user should check header responses, for IDS-Messagetype = ids:RejectionMessage and IDS-RejectionReason = https://w3id.org/idsa/code/MALFORMED\_MESSAGE.

-### /internal/sd

-This endpoint is used internally, between DataApp and Execution Core Container, when DataApp needs to fetch Connector Self Description document (when DataApp receives DescriptionRequestMessage).
-Reason for existence of this API is to eliminate need for DataApp to have API credentials of public Self Description endpoint.

 ### Broker